 - Dependency Injection alternative with Reader, Kleisli, Extension Functions - Removing Callback-Hell and nested lambdas - Encoding alternatives with Free Monads and Stack Safe Free Algebras - The rise of Tagless Final

 Working with Tagless Final & Async Effects

 - Suspending side effects for deferred evaluation - Safe resource acquisition and release - Integrating with third-party sync and async libraries - Testing Effectful Tagless Final programs

 There are only sixteen spots available for this course.
 We will have six Early-Bird tickets available at a discounted rate.
 Grab one before they’re gone!
-Reserve your spot.
+Reserve your spot (link no longer active).